lotus-lab/snap-fetch/readme.md

 ### Query Result

-The `useSnapFetchQuery` hook returns a query result object with the following properties: useSnapFetchQuery is a generic type function, the type is used to tell the type of the data returned from the api call.
+The `useSnapQuery` hook returns a query result object with the following properties: useSnapQuery is a generic type function, the type is used to tell the type of the data returned from the api call.

 - `data` (T | undefined): The fetched data.
 - `isLoading` (boolean): A flag indicating if the query is in progress.